It's amazing for a 1954 Kaiju film to have this degree of background information. Especially when this movie is based on a real-life tragedy.

 Tropes for Trivia

 - People in Rubber Suits: Godzilla was actually an interesting case where the film wasn't intended to use suits.
-Originally, it was going to be in stop-motion, but Tomoyuki Tanaka told Eiji Tsuburaya that it would take 7 years to complete the film.
-So they had 2 suits done.
-The original superheavy 200 pound suit that couldn't be used (due to the latex increasing the weight), and a slightly lighter suit.
-Both Haruo Nakajima and Katzumi Tezuka had their own problems when wearing even the second suit.
-Despite how Haruo Nakajima having blisters, he would relish the role until Godzilla vs. Gigan.
+Originally, it was going to be in stop-motion, but Tomoyuki Tanaka advised Eiji Tsuburaya that it would take 7 years to complete the film through that method.
+So they had 2 suits constructed.
+The original, superheavy 200 pound suit that couldn't be used (due to the latex increasing the weight), and a slightly lighter suit.
+Both Haruo Nakajima and Katzumi Tezuka still had their own problems wearing the second suit.
+Despite Haruo Nakajima developing blisters, he would relish the role until Godzilla vs. Gigan.

-- Real Life Writes the Plot: The whole point of this film.
+- Real Life Writes the Plot: Of the Reality Subtext variety.
+And the whole point of this film.

-- Urban Legend: Godzilla's name has been a long debate on where his name came from.
-There's several explanations:
+- Urban Legend: the origin of Godzilla's name has long been a source of debate.
+There's several potential explanations: